 Innovative on-tap beverage program exclusively serving BC craft beer.
 Seasonally inspired and locally sourced whenever possible to showcase the best of the province.

-A little, but magical community beer cave in a spectacular Horseshoe Bay.
-Our store is like a treasure chest full of unique and hard to find liquid gold.
-What you see is what you pay for your finds, all taxes and deposits are included in our shelf prices
+A small, but magical community beer cave in spectacular Horseshoe Bay, gateway to Bowen Island, Sunshine Coast and Vancouver Island.
+Our store is like a treasure chest full of unique and hard to find liquid gold and our proximity to the BC Ferry makes your wait an interesting and worthwhile experience.

 Rising 1,250 metres above Vancouver’s North Shore, Grouse Mountain is a four season destination with views that will take your breath away.